Restaurant mentor

 Benefits of Having a Mentor

-There are personal and organizational benefits to restaurant mentors.
-For your employees, a restaurant mentor means guidance, investment in their leadership skills, and a clearer career path.
+If you’re a business owner, you stand to benefit both personally and organizationally from mentoring, or being mentored, in your role.
+For your employees, having a restaurant mentor provides them with guidance, investment in their leadership skills, and a clearer career path.

-By encouraging restaurant leadership to serve as mentors, and by seeking out mentorship yourself, the restaurant industry can become stronger.
-The mentees of today become the mentors of the future.
+By encouraging restaurant leadership to serve as mentors and by seeking out mentorship yourself, the restaurant industry can become stronger.
+Your novice employees will gradually become the leaders of the future, thanks to the guidance and support they receive in your business.

 Howard tells us about the benefits of mentorship.